 The building-level gifted education committee determines the service options that are appropriate for each student.
-The committee members consult the Delivery of Services Options available at the student's grade level and recommend and communicate appropriate options to the parent(s)/guardian(s) in the Permission to Receive Gifted Services form.
+The committee members review the services options available at the student's grade level and recommend and communicate appropriate options to the parent(s)/guardian(s) in the Permission to Receive Gifted Services form.

-After the signed form is returned to the school guidance counselor, the recommended services will be made available to the student.
-While some service options can begin immediately, others (e.g., acceleration to a higher grade in a given content area) may be more appropriately provided at the end of a semester.
+After the signed form is returned to the school counselor, the recommended services will be made available to the student.
+While some service options can begin immediately, others (e.g., acceleration to a higher grade in a given content area) may be more appropriately provided at the end of a grading period.